Political lessons from Down Under

-Third, try not to do things hastily out of distaste for “the religious right” (and I’m sure you won’t).
-Labour and its Green partner got angry last election (2005) because a religious sect did a leaflet drop attacking Green policies as “socially destructive”, and supporting National.
-The re-elected government then rammed through parliament the Electoral Finance Act, containing what the country’s leading newspaper calls “unprecedented restrictions on free speech and clamp on electoral year expression”.
-Its restrictions applied to all citizens all this year until the general election, not just the three months prior as in previous elections, and generally dampened political advocacy.
+Third, try not to do things hastily out of distaste for "the religious right" (and I'm sure you won't).
+Labour and its Green partner got angry at the last election (2005) because a religious sect did a leaflet drop attacking Green policies as "socially destructive", and supporting the Nationals.
+The re-elected government then rammed through parliament an Electoral Finance Act, containing what the country's leading newspaper calls "unprecedented restrictions on free speech and clamp on electoral year expression".
+Its restrictions applied to all citizens all this year until the general election, not just three months before as in previous elections, and it generally dampened political advocacy.
 It is difficult to escape the impression that dislike of religious influence in the public square was at the heart of this hasty and unpopular legislation.

-It is true there were many people not particularly worried about liberal social legislation but were impatient with waiting for tax cuts, worried about rising crime and tired of the “we know what’s best for you” attitude so typical of socialist governments.
-The green agenda and the government’s desire to shine in the Kyoto Protocol stakes was unpopular with farmers, who in some cases found themselves unable to chop down a tree or clear a drain because of the elevation of environmental values over human values.
-Urbanites were infuriated by a policy to ban incandescent light bulbs and force the use of energy-efficient fluorescent bulbs.
-The final nanny-state straw was a proposal to enforce low-flow showerheads in order to save water and power.
+It is true there were many people not particularly worried about liberal social legislation but who were impatient with waiting for tax cuts, worried about rising crime and tired of the "we know what's best for you" attitude so typical of left-leaning governments.
+The green agenda and the government's desire to shine in the Kyoto Protocol stakes was unpopular with farmers, who in some cases found themselves unable to chop down a tree or clear a drain because of the elevation of environmental values over human values.
+Urbanites were infuriated by a policy of banning incandescent light bulbs and forcing the use of energy-efficient fluorescent bulbs.
+The final Nanny-State straw was a proposal to enforce low-flow showerheads in order to save water and power.

 Well, Mr President-Elect, whatever you do some people will complain about it.
 Mostly they will complain about taxation, health care, the cost of living, housing affordability and so on.
-But a liberal, unrepresentative social agenda will make more people than you think uneasy, and when the big economic and international issues are not going well -- as they probably won’t for long -- they will let you know at the ballot box that they didn't elect you to tinker with social values instead.
+But a liberal, unrepresentative social agenda will make more people than you think uneasy.
+And when the big economic and international issues are not going well -- as they probably won't for long -- they will let you know it at the ballot box.
 That, I think, is our experience Down Under.

 Have your say!